-Advance the research arm of the medical school's mission and outcome objectives, while
+Advance the research arm of the medical school's mission and outcome objectives, while simultaneously

 The MSRI offers medical students who have demonstrated academic excellence (minimum WMPG of 85.00%, no exceptions) to become involved in research.
 Graduation with research distinction is offered for students who have a minimum WMPG of 85.00% and two or more peer reviewed publications at the time of graduation.

 All St. George's University faculty members are encouraged to participate, and mentor medical students in their research and scholarly activities.

 The goals of the MSRI are to:

 Advance the mission of the SGU medical school which views research as an integral part of medical education and health care.

 Facilitate collaboration between medical students and faculty members in the conduct of clinical and basic science research.
 This includes instruction in the scientific method (hands-on or simulated exercises, test/ verify hypotheses or biological/medical questions, as well as ethics, clinical and translational research applied to patient care